 Some of my fondest memories growing up revolve around our old tube TV and VCR and sitting down with my family to enjoy a great movie.
 In fact, almost all of my favorite memories growing revolve around good movies and good company.
 There was something special about going on a Friday night to the local Video store to pick out a movie or two and then coming home and watching it.
 Staying up late, bringing out all the blankets from your bedroom and making a big pile of blankets and pillows on the floor, lying on your stomach, head perched on your hands, kicking your feet back and forth and watching those opening credits.
 It was almost always magical.
 In some ways, kids today will never experience that kind of magic.
 Their idea of movie night is sitting down with the iPad and selecting a show to watch on Netflix, and their movie night happens every night, and is rarely together.
-They will never know the joys of going to the video store, spending an hour at least trying to find the perfect film.
+Although when they have setups including TV’s and soundbars like the ones you can view here, I’m must admit, I get a little jealous of the quality.
+But in all seriousness, they will never know the joys of going to the video store, spending an hour at least trying to find the perfect film.
 I remember browsing for so long thinking about trying something new, but often times, I would settle for an old favorite.
 My favorite movies were like good friends.
 I know that sounds sad, but I don’t think I minded.

 Sunday Night Flicks is my attempt to get some of that magic back.
 I think part of the magic was more than just the experience.
 Part of the magic were the great films we watched.
 I want my kids to experience those films.
 I want my kids to be the kids who look down on other kids who don’t know classic films.
 I want my kids to appreciate a good film for being a good film, and not just the latest and greatest.
 In short, I want my kids to be geeks like me.
 I don’t think it’s too much to ask.